edscottite/The-Azure-Program/README.md

 - id > generates random ID's on which are linked per device ( cap is 5/five ). ( lack finicial aid / server to host traffic handling on which supports large users at a single time.
 For now, will only be limited based. )

+- scan > indentifies network IP's and lists the device name next to them ( Using WireFrame API )

+- capture > surfs the network for packets and lists them